RapidsAtHKUST/CommunityDetectionCodes/Algorithms/2010-CONGA/conga_src/ReadMe.md

-> where <networkFile> is the file containing the network, in "list of edges" format, <method> is the clique-finding algorithm to use ("clique_modularity.BK" or "clique_modularity.KJ"), and <nComm> is the number of communities required.
+> where <networkFile> is the file containing the network, in "list of edges" format, <method> is the clique-finding algorithm to use ("clique_modularity.algorithm.BK.BK" or "clique_modularity.algorithm.KJ.KJ"), and <nComm> is the number of communities required.
 The program prints the modularity of the solution and outputs the solution to a file named "ClustersOutput.txt".